Jenova-Framework/J.E.N.O.V.A/README.md

 </h3>

 ## 🪶 What is it?
-**Projekt J.E.N.O.V.A** is an extension library for the Godot 4 Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
+**Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4 Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
 It allows the use of modern C++20 standards within the Godot Engine, similar to GDScript.

-With Projekt J.E.N.O.V.A, there are no limits.
-You can integrate OpenCV, CUDA, Vulkan, OpenMP, and any other modern C++ features, All supported by the powerful MSVC backend.
+By using Jenova Framework you can easily program your entire game or application in C/C++ without any issues.
+You can also integrate OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.
-By using Jenova Framework, You can program your entire game in C++ without any issues.
-It also provides security features to protect your code and assets in the future.

-**It is a dream come true!**
+### Structure of Projekt J.E.N.O.V.A
+- **Jenova Framework**: The framework contains Jenova Runtime and JenovaSDK.
+- **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer, etc.
+- **JenovaSDK**: An optional component of Jenova Runtime, providing helpers and APIs for hot-reloading, global allocation/access, etc.

 ## 🛠️ Current Features
 - Super Lightweight (6MB)
+- User-Friendly and Easy to Use
 - Very Fast & Reliable
 - Multi-Threaded Compilation & Source Caching
 - Debug Information Support